Andro0o0o0w-Romany/mini-chat-app/README.md

 3. Serve build files with Nginx or similar
 4. Configure HTTPS

-## 🤝 Contributing

-This is a demo project showcasing full-stack development skills.
-Feel free to use it as a template for your own projects!

 ## 📄 License

 MIT License - Feel free to use this project for learning and development.